browserstack/pnunit-browserstack/README.md

 1. Download and extract the NUnit and PNUnit bundle from http://www.nunit.org/index.php?p=download
 2. Download and extract the latest Selenium C# bundle from http://www.seleniumhq.org/download
 3. Create a new project in Visual Studio.
-Then select "Class Library", assign a name to the project and click "OK".
- * Note: You need to select ".Net Framework 3.5" in the "New Project" dialog.
+ * Select ".Net Framework 3.5" in the "New Project" dialog.
+ * Select "Class Library"
+ * Assign a name to the project
+ * Click "OK"
 4. In the "Project Explorer", select the project and right-click on references.
 Then select "Add reference" option and add the following DLL's in your project references:
   1. All the DLL files from Selenium-dotnet net35 folder (total 4).
   2. Following DLL files from NUnit/bin folder: